 If the Early Forwarding COUNT Information IE is contained in the DRB To Modify List IE in the BEARER CONTEXT MODIFICATION REQUEST message, the gNB-CU-UP shall take it into account and act as specified in TS 38.401 [2].

+If the SCG Activation Notification IE is included in the BEARER CONTEXT MODIFICATION REQUEST message, the gNB-CU-UP shall, if supported, consider that the SCG is activated.

+If SCG Deactivation Request IE is included in the BEARER CONTEXT MODIFICATION REQUEST message, the gNB-CU-UP shall, if supported, take the information into account and provide the SCG Deactivation Result IE BEARER CONTEXT MODIFICATION RESPONSE message.